-The complete document set for the NavisXtend Provisioning Server includes the following manuals:
+The NavisXtend Provisioning Server document set includes the following manuals:

 If you are using the NavisXtend Provisioning Server Application Toolkit for the first time, read the entire NavisXtend Provisioning Server User's Guide, which describes the interface, features, and typical applications for the NavisXtend Provisioning Server Application Toolkit.
 It explains, in step-by-step format, what is involved in developing a provisioning client and a provisioning script.
 It also describes how to use the SNMP MIB.